 Firm founder Matt Trollinger is a Maryland native who has spent his career fighting for accident victims.
 At Trollinger Law LLC, we strongly believe that those who cause injury to others need to be held accountable for their recklessness.

 - A face-to-face meeting to hear your story: We want to know what happened to you.

 - A discussion of your legal options: Every case is unique.
-We’ll provide honest feedback on whether you have a valid claim and how we would proceed if you decide to work with Trollinger Law.
+We’ll provide honest feedback on whether you have a valid claim and how we would proceed if you decide to work with Trollinger Law LLC.

-If you were injured in a car accident in Maryland or the DC metropolitan area, Trollinger Law Firm will fight for your rights to the compensation you deserve.
+If you were injured in a car accident in Maryland or the DC metropolitan area, Trollinger Law LLC will fight for your rights to the compensation you deserve.